dbevzenko/computation-expressions-workshop/exercises/02_ChoiceBuilder.md

     }
 ```

-Our implemetation will allow the computation to _choose_ a path based on the values returned.
-Following our example from the previous exercise, successfully writing the file and returning `None` could then be a way of signaling to continue, whereas a value of `Some "some error message"` would indicate the computation should halt.
+Our implementation will allow the computation to _choose_ a path based on the values returned.
+Following our
+example from the previous exercise, successfully writing the file and returning `None` could then be a way of
+signaling to continue, whereas a value of `Some "some error message"` would indicate the computation should halt.

 1. Create a new file, `ChoiceBuilder.fs`.
 2. Add the file to your `.fsproj` with `<Compile Include="ChoiceBuilder.fs" />` just below `OptionBuilder.fs`.